Pet Testing & Diagnostics

 Acupuncture

-Acupuncture, a therapeutic technique involving the insertion of fine needles into specific points on the body, is an excellent way to alleviate pain and inflammation in pets.
-It's particularly effective for managing common pet conditions such as arthritis, developmental bone issues, disc disease, and tendon or ligament injuries.
+Acupuncture, an ancient Chinese practice involving the insertion of fine needles into specific points on the body, is used to improve circulation, alleviate pain and inflammation in pets.
+It's particularly effective for managing common pet conditions such as chronic pain, arthritis, and even anxiety.

 Traditional Chinese Medicine (TCVM)

-Traditional Chinese Veterinary Medicine (TCVM) includes special diets and acupuncture for pets.
+Traditional Chinese Veterinary Medicine (TCVM) includes herbal therapies, acupuncture, and dietary changes.
 This approach looks at your pet's health holistically, aiming to gently improve their well-being over time.
-These herbs can help dogs and cats with many different health issues.

 Arrow up icon Top